-How to ensure the consistency of recommendations and encouragements
+How to ensure the consistency of recommendations and encouragements when reviewing the BR and NC in conjunction

-• Where the reporting requirements are the same for the NCs and the BRs (e.g. the GHG inventory and projections), the TRR should not necessarily repeat all of the information included in the IDR; a short summary could be adequate.
+- Where the reporting requirements are the same for the NCs and the BRs (e.g. the GHG inventory and projections), the TRR should not necessarily repeat all of the information included in the IDR; a short summary could be adequate. - Where the reporting requirements are the same for the NCs and the BRs (e.g. the GHG inventory and projections), the findings presented in the TRR, and in particular in the "Recommendations and conclusions" section, should be fully consistent with those in the IDR, except for cases where the Party has provided inconsistent information in its NC and BR.